Transgender people and religion: Judaism

 Jewish views of transgender people have varied by time and denomination.
-Reform and Reconstructionist groups have expressed positive views while Orthodox, Hasidic, and Conservative groups have expressed negative views.
+Reform and Reconstructionist groups have expressed positive views, Orthodox and Hasidic have expressed negative views, and Conservative groups have expressed more of a mixed view.

 Rabbinic texts

 Rabbinic Jewish texts discuss six sex/gender categories.

 The term saris (סָרִיס), generally translated to English as "eunuch" or "chamberlain", appears 45 times in the Tanakh.
 It frequently refers to a trusted but gender-variant person who was delegated authority by a powerful person.
 It is unclear whether most were in fact castrated.
 In Isaiah 56, God promises eunuchs who keep the Sabbath and hold fast to his covenant that he will build an especially good monument in heaven for them, to make up for their childlessness.

 Tumtum (טומטום in Hebrew, meaning "hidden") is a term that appears in Jewish Rabbinic literature and usually refers to a person whose sex is unknown, because their genitalia are covered or "hidden".
 A tumtum is not defined as a separate gender, but rather a state of doubt.

 Androgynos (אנדרוגינוס in Hebrew, translation "intersex") refers to someone who possesses both male and female sexual characteristics.
 The nature of the individual's gender is ambiguous.

 The concept is also briefly referenced in Shulhan Aruch and mystical texts such as Kabbalah, that at times, a female soul may reside in a male body, and vice-versa, although this is not formally identified as transgender in the modern sense.